 2009 Tour: Winchester, Eastleigh, Chichester, Coventry, Liverpool, Wolverhampton, Croydon, Portsmouth, Hythe, Folkestone, Isle of Wight, Leeds, New Milton, Trowbridge.
 Roehampton, Bridport, Denmark, London.

 Titles cannot be trusted.
 Liz Aggiss’s piece for Mapdance Don’t Put Your Daughter On The Stage, should have every teenage girl with a bit of nous rushing to join a dance company.
+Find english school.
 It delivers the combined joys of distinctive movement with humour, eclectic music and fine performance.
 Whilst paying homage to early twentieth-century dance in its styling and aesthetic it is totally modern, allowing the eleven dancers to work to their own strengths whilst maintaining the syncopation of a classic showgirl line-up.
 Inches from its audience, the troupe radiated energy.
 A sharp and pithy showcase for women dancers; rare to find and thrilling to watch.

 Lisa Wolfe Total Theatre Vol 21 Issue 03 Autumn 2009

 It’s a thoughtful homage to early 20th Century dance; superbly performed by these eleven girls, who flit from the harmony of synchronised movement and speech to each combatively seeking the limelight.
 The whole feel of the ensemble evoked the pioneering age of dance in the 20s and 30s, ably enhanced by Holly Murray’s costumes and the excellent film noir lighting.